Azure/bicep/README.md

-This repo tracks the design and implementation of the as-of-yet unnamed Azure Template Configuration Language (codename Bicep - an ARM pun!).
+This repo tracks the design and implementation of the as-of-yet unnamed Azure Template Language Revision (codename Bicep - an ARM pun!).
 Bicep aims to provide customers with an intuitive and easy-to-use declarative programming model for configuring resources on Azure.

 ## High Level Design Goals
-1. Code should be easy to understand at a glance and straightforward to learn.
+1. Code should be easy to understand at a glance and straightforward to learn, regardless of your experience with other programming languages.
 2. The language should provide a 'transparent abstraction' for the underlying platform.
 3. The language should feel familiar to imperative programmers, whilst making some of the declarative differences clear through syntax.
 4. Users should be given a lot of freedom to modularize their code if they desire.
 There should be no need for 'copy/paste'.
 5. Tooling should provide a high level of resource discoverability and validation, and should be developed alongside the compiler rather than added at the end.
-Users should have a high level of confidence that their code is 'valid' before deploying - think TypeScript rather than JavaScript.
-6. It should be easy to write unit tests and integration tests if desired.
+6. Users should have a high level of confidence that their code is 'valid' before deploying.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a